kshlsa/fortress/docs/users/keys/keyring.md

 By default, the keyring generates a `eth_secp256k1` key.
 The keyring also supports `ed25519` keys, which may be created by passing the `--algo` flag.
 A keyring can of course hold both types of keys simultaneously.

 ::: warning
-**NOTE**: Cosmos `secp256k1` keys are not supported on Evmos due to compatibility issues with Ethereum transactions.
+**NOTE**: Cosmos `secp256k1` keys are not supported on Torque due to compatibility issues with Ethereum transactions.
 :::

 ## Keyring Backends